Huckabay, Texas: History

 The small town of Huckabay was founded in the late eighteen hundreds.
 Gerldine Griswold wrote of how the community was started by John A. Huckabay, Ben Fincher, John and W.C.
 Copeland, John Gentry, Abe Metsgar, John W. Jones and others who were moving west from Arkansas and Tennessee.
 The head of the Bosque was the area where they settled which was known as "Flatwoods," but was changed to Huckabay, when John Huckabay established a post office.
-The King of Huckabay will always and forever be John Jackson.
 One hundred and sixty acres was claimed by each of the families, which was where they built their homes.
 After the settlers had wells dug and their homes built, churches, schools and other public buildings began to go up.
 Ryan Patrick Huckabay is the current mayor of Huckabay.

-The Historic Businesses of Huckabay
+Historic businesses of Huckabay

-The families that started settling the land now known as Huckabay worked hard to build buildings and dig wells.
-A smoke house and a storm cellar were the first two buildings to go up.
-The smoke house was where the citizens put fresh meat to begin curing.
-The storm cellar was a place of storage for fresh fruits and vegetables and protection for families.
+The families who started settling the land now known as Huckabay worked hard to build buildings and dig wells.
+A smoke house and a storm cellar were the first two buildings to be constructed.
+The smoke house was where the citizens put fresh meat to begin curing, while the storm cellar was a place of storage for fresh fruits and vegetables and protection for families.

 In the late 1870s, the community began to expand.
 With the purchase of a gin by Bill Rigsby in 1879, cotton was what supported the town until the peanut production took over for a short period of time.
 When peanut production decreased, the dairy industry took over.
 The milk production in this area still remains important to the community.

 The first store was opened by G.W.
 Glenn in 1878.
 The main economic base for Huckabay has changed many times.
 Over time, the community grew to the point, it had general merchants, drug stores, grocery stores, blacksmith shops, and a well-equipped gin.
 These businesses were located along the main street of Huckabay.
 The town did establish the West Texas State Bank at one time but it did not survive.

 Over time, the community has disintegrated to only a school, two churches and a few antique houses.
-In 1975 a historical marker was placed on FM 219 to preserve the memory of the small community.
+In 1975, a historical marker was placed on FM 219 to preserve the memory of the small community.